-The preparation of the financial statements in conformity with the Company's accounting policies requires the use of judgement and estimates.
+The preparation of the Financial Statements in conformity with the Company's accounting policies requires the use of judgement and estimates.
 Actual results could differ from those estimates.
 Changes in such estimates and assumptions may affect amounts reported in future periods.
 The key area requiring application of judgement and estimation is the determination of the fair value of derivatives.
 Since those instruments are not traded in an active market, the Company uses valuation techniques to determine their fair values.

-The Company uses its judgment to select a variety of methods and make assumptions that are mainly based on market conditions existing at each reporting date.
+The Company uses its judgment to select the appropriate valuation technique, like option pricing model or discounted cash flow model, and to make assumptions that are mainly based on market conditions existing at each reporting date.